kwantam/kwantam.github.com/lhs/BBKNotes1.md

-% BeagleBoard Black Notes, Part 1
+% BeagleBone Black Notes, Part 1
 % Riad Wahby
 % 2013 May 2

-Having just picked up a couple BeagleBoard Blacks (BeagleBoards Black?)
+Having just picked up a couple BeagleBone Blacks (BeagleBones Black?)
 (just BBK from now on), I immediately set about getting a running Debian installation.
 Turns out, it is pretty easy.